resolve109/study-aws-sa/aws-study-guide.md

   - **DynamoDB + AWS Backup** :
   - Use AWS Backup for fully managed backup/restore solutions with long-term retention (e.g., 7 years).
   - Confirmed as best practice for compliance archiving.
+- **Point-in-Time Recovery (PITR)**:
+  - Provides continuous backups of your tables, allowing restore to any second in the last 1-35 days
+  - Can easily meet an RPO of 15 minutes and an RTO of 1 hour by enabling PITR
+  - Allows quick recovery from accidental writes or deletes to a precise point in time

 ### Amazon Neptune
 - **Use Cases**: